psobusiak/applover-pgf/paths/core/android.md

         exampleCriteria:
           - criteria: "Knows basics of working with Android Studio"
             examples:
-              - "Has basic knowledge of using Android Emulator and physical devices for debugging"
+              - "has basic knowledge of using Android Emulator and physical devices for debugging"
-              - "Knows how to properly use resource files for dimens, strings, layouts"
+              - "knows how to properly use resource files for dimens, strings, layouts"
-              - "Knows the Android project file structure"
+              - "knows the Android project file structure"
-              - "Understands the importance of AndroidManifest and knows how to modify it"
+              - "understands the importance of AndroidManifest and knows how to modify it"
-              - "Is familiar with Logcat as a tool to monitor system and app logs"
+              - "is familiar with Logcat as a tool to monitor system and app logs"
       - level: 2
         criteria:
           - "Makes informed decisions when choosing the algorithm or data structure to solve the issue at hand"